Home » auto refinance

 Can you refinance a car loan with the same bank?

 Technically, this is possible.
-However, the same bank, credit union, or other lenders may not offer you the best terms.
+However, the same bank, credit union, or other lenders may not offer you the best repayment terms.
 Therefore, comparing rates and terms from multiple lenders is always a good idea before deciding on a loan.

 When should you not refinance a car loan?

-While there are many advantages and incentives to refinancing a car loan, there are also some situations where it may not be the best idea or you simply can’t due to rules and regulations with lenders.
+While there are many personal finance advantages and incentives to refinancing a car loan, there are also some situations where it may not be the best idea or you simply can’t due to rules and regulations with lenders.

 • Car Over 10 Years Old – Cars over 10 years old are generally refused by most lenders for refinancing.
 They typically only refinance loans for newer cars because they view them as having a greater resale value.
 As such, they see them as a less risky investment and are more likely to approve a loan for one of these cars.
 If your car is an older model, you might get approved for a refinance loan, but it will likely come with a higher interest rate.
 Alternatives to refinancing could entail taking out a personal loan or using the car as a trade-in when purchasing a new vehicle.

 • You’re Upside Down on Your Loan – If you owe more on your car loan than your car is currently worth, you may have difficulty refinancing your loan.
-This is because lenders typically only refinance loans for borrowers with equity in their vehicle — meaning the car’s value is greater than the remaining balance on the loan.
-If you’re upside down on your loan, you may be able to roll the negative equity into a new loan, but this will likely extend the length of your loan and increase your monthly payments.
+This is because lenders typically only refinance loans for borrowers with equity in their vehicle — meaning the car’s value is greater than the remaining loan balance.
+If you’re upside down on your loan, you may be able to roll the negative equity into a new auto loan, but this will likely extend the length of your loan and increase your monthly loan payments.
 It also puts you at risk of once again being upside down on your loan in the future.

-• Your Loan Has Stiff Repayment Penalties – Before refinancing your car loan, check the terms of your current loan agreement.
+• Your Loan Has Stiff Repayment Penalties – Before refinancing your car loan, check the terms of your current loan agreement with your current lender.
 Some lenders charge penalties — known as prepayment penalties — for borrowers who pay off their loans early.
 These penalties can add substantial amounts to the cost of refinancing your loan, so it’s essential to be aware of them before making a decision.

 • Refinancing Is Not Worth It – There are certain periods when it’s not financially advantageous to refinance your car loan.
 For example, if there are less than 12 months on your loan, refinancing costs may outweigh savings.
 Similarly, if interest rates have increased since you initially took out your loan, you may be unable to secure a lower rate.
 In these cases, it’s usually best to stick with your current loan.

 • You Have a Low Credit Score – Borrowers with a lower credit score may have difficulty qualifying for auto refinancing.
-Lenders typically only approve borrowers with high or excellent credit for refinancing products.
+Lenders typically only approve borrowers with high or good credit for refinancing products.
 If you have a low credit score, you may still be able to get approved for a loan, but it will surely come with a higher interest rate.
 This often negates the savings from refinancing in the first place, so it’s usually not worth it.

 How do I know if refinancing is right for me?